 GENRES AND TYPES OF PROJECTS A skilled editor can edit almost anything.
 However, as a writer, you want someone who has experience with and enthusiasm for the project you’re doing.
 We’re more likely to be a match if your work overlaps with at least one of my interest areas.

 Fiction (novels, novellas, short stories, books in a trilogy or series) Contemporary/mainstream/general fiction, speculative fiction (fantasy, magical realism, fabulist, slipstream, paranormal), literary fiction, and historical fiction.
-Although I’m open to a project that’s YA, science fiction, romance, horror, thriller, or mystery, I recommend you seek out another editor who’s more familiar with those genres.
 Dystopian or post-apocalyptic fiction, or any story that involves excessive, graphic violence or abuse toward animals or humans, won’t be a fit for me.

-Nonfiction (books and essays) Memoir/autobiography, narrative nonfiction, creative nonfiction, and books for general audiences.
+Nonfiction (books and essays) Memoir/autobiography, narrative nonfiction, and creative nonfiction.
 I’m a curious sort who’ll read about practically any subject, but we’ll have a stronger connection if your work involves psychology, spirituality, feminism, social justice, human rights, holistic medicine, or nature/ecology.